chrishutchison9/maydayv7-dotfiles/site/content/anime.md

 +++
 title = "My Anime List"
-description = "A curated list of eastern pop culture that has interested me"
+description = "A list of anime that have interested me"

 [extra]
 ToC = true